tq-systems/meta-tq/doc/README.TQMa6ULx.md

 * edt-ft5406 touch controller on some Glyn displays might cause CRC errors after restart using `reboot` command.
 At startup as well as during runtime.
 The device is still functioning though.
+* Linux: Booting with rootfs over NFS does not work reliable with systemd when booting CPU with two ethernet interfaces.
+Needs modification of kernel command line and networkd unit file.
+Reason for this is the fact that ENET2 is detected before ENET1 and both share the same MDIO bus.
+Network device numbering in U-Boot is inverse to Linux.
+* Linux / DTB: when booting kernel versions from this BSP the disabling of fused IP in device tree before loding the OS may fail with U-Boot from older BSP versions.
+  Device tree path names were changed in CPU device tree fragment to conform the device tree specification.

 ## Artifacts